toledo60/pyLHD/README.md

 - `AvgAbsCor`: Calculate the average absolute correlation
 - `dij`: Calculate the Inter-site Distance (rectangular/Euclidean) between the *ith* and *jth* row
-- `coverage`: Compute the coverage measure
+- `coverage`: Calculate the coverage measure
 - `discrepancy`: Calculate the discrepancy of a given sample
 - `MaxAbsCor`: Calculate the maximum absolute correlation
 - `MaxProCriterion`: Calculate the maximum projection criterion